mark-heiple/RUDI/README.md

 Industry Expert & Data Visualization Specialist

 Susan has more than 20 years of business experience including marketing, forecasting, and supply chain management in both professional and CPG industries.
-She holds a BS in electrical engineering from University of Illinois, a MBA in Marketing Management from DePaul University Kellstadt School of Business, and is pursuing a MS in Predictive Analytics from Northwestern University.
+She holds a BS in electrical engineering from University of Illinois, a MBA in Marketing Management from DePaul University Kellstadt School of Business, and a MS in Predictive Analytics from Northwestern University.

 ### Mark Heiple

 Software Engineering Expert

 Mark has over 25 years of experience designing security and encryption software systems for various government agencies.
-He holds a BS in electrical engineering from the Rose-Hulman Institute of Technology.
-He is pursuing a MS in Predictive Analytics from Northwestern University.
+He holds a BS in electrical engineering from the Rose-Hulman Institute of Technology and a MS in Predictive Analytics from Northwestern University.
 Mark’s roles are EDA, building predictive models, and software development.

 ### Priya Menon

 Data scientist and Analytics Professional

 10 years of research, teaching and industry experience.
 Worked in various roles from operations research, retail, banking and marketing analytics.
-Priya has a M.S in Statistics from Mangalore University (India) and is completing masters degree in predictive analytics Northwestern University.
+Priya has a M.S in Statistics from Mangalore University (India) and a MS in Predictive Analytics from Northwestern University.
 Priya’s roles include EDA, modeling and forecasting.

 ### Sally Payne

 Predictive analytics professional with 10 years experience in database marketing.

-Sally has a B.A. in economics from the University of Chicago and is finishing up a master’s degree in predictive analytics from Northwestern University.
+Sally has a B.A. in economics from the University of Chicago and MS in Predictive Analytics from Northwestern University.
 Team responsibilities include EDA, model building, documentation.

 ## RUDI Processing